aschiffer186/Fermi/Fermi-Lang/Types.md

     * The _size function_: maps a type to an `int64_t`: takes in an entity and returns the number of bytes required for its associated object.
         * This function returns the same value for all entities of a particular type.
     * The _address function_: maps a type to a ??: takes in an entity and returns the address of its associated object.
-* There is a special type called the _void_ set that contains no values.
 * A type may have one or more labels that provide alternative names for the type.
 These labels do not create distinct types.
-* There are 1 categories of types:
+* There are 3 categories of types:
     * Arithmetic Types
+    * Void Type
+    * Unit Type
 # Arithmetic Types
 * Arithmetic types provide representations of the real number system and its subsets.
 * There are two types of arithmetic types: integer-types and floating-point types.